prathyu3122/LinkedIn_Automator/README.md

 > While hiring process, the task of downloading every applicants resume is a tough work.
 This automation helps a recruiter to automatically download every applicants resumes and moves to a particular newly created folder (created by this automator) which will be in our current working directory.

 #### Requirements to be installed:

-> Selenium - pip install selenium
+> selenium 3.141.0 - pip install selenium

 > lxml 4.6.3 - pip install lxml